 A: Yes, though if you are accepted, it is likely that you will be combined with another group presenting on a thematically similar topic.

 Q: I don’t have any co-presenters.
-Can I submit a proposal for a roundtable or poster?
+Can I submit a proposal for a poster?

 Q: May I submit multiple proposals?

 A: Yes, however, due to limited slot availability, you may only present one time at the conference.
 If multiple proposals are approved, you may be asked to select one.

 Q: I submitted my proposal through the online submission form.
 How do I know if it went through?

 A: Once you complete the registration process, you will receive a confirmation e-mail within a few days of submission.